matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

   style domainContract3 fill:#fffdee,stroke:#ffca58
 ```

+## Scope of the distributed sequencing algorithm

+The distributed coordination algorithm described in the rest of this topic only applies to *Remotely Coordinated* and *Leader Elected* domains.

+*Locally Coordinated* domains always run a coordinator for every participating node.
+Nodes cannot coordinate other nodes' transactions, even if they are participating in the same private contract.

+*Remotely Coordinated* domains could be considered a sub-category of *Leader Elected*.
+In some cases there will be a single coordinator for all participating nodes.
+However, in other cases there may be a group of remote coordinators who could use leadership election to determine which coordinator is currently the active one.
+For this topic the distributed sequencing algorithm applies to *Remotely Coordinated* domains where there is more than 1 possible coordinator for the contract.

 ## Objectives

-The objective of this algorithm is to maximize efficiency ( reduce probably for revert leading to retry cycles of valid request) and throughput ( allow many transactions to be included in each block).
+The objective of this algorithm is to maximize efficiency (reduce probably for revert leading to retry cycles of valid request) and throughput (allow many transactions to be included in each block).
 This algorithm does not attempt to provide a guarantee on final data consistency but instead relies on the base ledger contract to do so (e.g. double spend protection, attestation validation, exactly once intent fulfillment).

 The desired properties of that algorithm are